madmax911/Small_Fiddle/README.md

 3NumberFinder.html - Just a simple script that will identify missing numbers from a list given their sum.
 Works for 1, 2 and 3 numbers added.
-Can be useful for accounting if you 'lost' a few numbers from a lust but have their sum.
+Can be useful for accounting if you 'lost' a few numbers from a list but have their sum.
+A dark theme version is here:  <a href="https://github.com/madmax911/3_Number_Finder">3_Number_Finder</a>

 WebBarcode.html - Self-contained barcode label generator.
 Note:  It uses a modified version of the free 3 of 9